 If you’re in the know when it comes to cars, you might have heard of a class of vehicles called salvage cars.
-These vehicles start out as regular cars, trucks, and SUVs only to gain the “salvage” classification when they’re written off by an insurance company after they suffer enough damage to make them not cost-efficient to repair.
+These vehicles start out as regular cars, wrecked trucks for sale, and SUVs only to gain the “salvage” classification when they’re written off by an insurance company after they suffer enough damage to make them not cost-efficient to repair.

 Insurers may sell the vehicle for scrap in order to recover a portion of their costs, while in many other cases an insurance company will collect all the salvage cars they have and periodically offer them for sale at a used car auction.
 If you’re considering picking up your own salvage car from an auction, here’s what you need to know about these vehicles.

 Why Would You Even Want a Salvage Car?

 Any car with a salvage title is illegal to drive, even if it’s still in a drivable condition.
-This makes purchasing a salvage car questionable for many, but the truth is that there are many uses for a salvage car.
+This makes purchasing a salvage car (Chevrolet, Ford, etc.) questionable for many, but the truth is that there are many uses for a salvage car.

 Every state in the United States has specific guidelines for repairing one of these cars and putting it legally back on the road.
 This means that anyone who buys a salvage car can have it rebuilt to roadworthy status and then either drive it themselves or re-sell it in an attempt to turn a profit.

 While the latter is usually the purview of used car dealers who can refurbish these cars and sell them to consumers looking for ultra-cheap used cars.

 You might ask yourself how anyone can turn a profit on a salvage car or wreck trucks for sale, since an insurer wrote it off as too expensive to fix.
 The truth is that not every salvage vehicle is damaged to the point of being destined for the trash compactor.
 In fact, in many states the threshold for declaring a car “totaled” can be damage equivalent to as low as 60 percent of its overall value in repair costs.